OrderN/CONQUEST-release/docs/input_tags.rst

     *default*: F

 Spin.FixSpin (*boolean*)
     Determines if spin populations are to be fixed.
-Only read if **Spin.FixPolarised** is set.
+Only used if ``Spin.SpinPolarised`` is true.

     *default*: F